 - Add the ground lamb (or mix of lamb and beef) to a mixing bowl.
 Add grated onions, garlic, fresh herbs, oregano, cumin, paprika and cayenne.
 Season with kosher salt and pepper.
 Add a generous drizzle of extra virgin olive oil, and mix until everything is well combined.

 - Divide the meat mixture into 8 equal balls.
 Using both hands, work meat into smooth spheres, then lightly press to form into patties.
-Arrange the patties on a large tray or dish, and with the tip of your thumb, press lightly to form a shallow, somewhat wide, depression into the center of each patty. (see cook's tip #2 below) Cover and refrigerate until grill is ready.
+Arrange the patties on a large tray or dish, and with the tip of your thumb, press lightly to form a shallow, somewhat wide, depression into the center of each patty. (see cook's tip #2 below) Cover and refrigerate, if you have the time.

-- Lightly oil grill grates and arrange the burger patties on top.
-Grill over medium heat, covered, for 4 to 5 minutes on each side, turning once midway through cooking (internal temperature for a medium burger should register 160 degrees F. Adjust cooking time according to your desired doneness.)
+- Lightly oil the grill grates (or indoor griddle) and arrange the burger patties on top.
+Grill over medium heat, covered, for 3 to 5 minutes on each side, turning once midway through cooking (internal temperature for a medium burger should register 160 degrees F. Adjust cooking time according to your desired doneness.)

 - Cook's Tip #1: You can use a mixture of l lb ground lamb and 1 lb ground beef, if you are not sure about an all-lamb burger.
 And you can certainly make these with beef instead if that is your strong preference.